-- One character in Nodwick drank "five hundred years old coffee".
+- One character in Nodwick drank◊ "five hundred years old coffee".
 It's amazing stuff.
 It's implied he actually used that coffee to melt the walls.

 - Parodied - and taken a step further - in Schlock Mercenary, where MREs from hundreds of years ago have somehow aged into delicacies.
 They apparently follow a parabolic path, first declining in quality and then (around the 50 year mark) rising again until they end up surpassing their original levels.

 - The residents of Endtown mostly live on canned beans scavenged from the surface, since D-bombs destroyed most of the plant life.
-In one comic they come across a grocery store where low levels of Amesworth radiation disintegrated the beans in their cans, but not the Twinkies.
+In this comic they come across a grocery store where low levels of Amesworth radiation disintegrated the beans in their cans, but not the Twinkies.